gvwilson/sensibleadventures/coriandel/coriandel.md

 her head.

 They lined up for my sister in her day, and not just in threes.
-My dear Awbé---always the sweetest-smelling flower in the garden, but always (dare I say it?) just a *teensy* bit flirtatious.
+My cherished Awbé---always the sweetest-smelling flower in the garden, but always (dare I say it?) just a *teensy* bit flirtatious.
 Not me, though.
-I was the sensible one, my dear sister's shadow and conscience.  *I* was the one who kept track of all the stories her suitors told her so that I could reveal their mistruths and exaggerations to her.
+I was the sensible one, my cherished sister's shadow and conscience.  *I* was the one who kept track of all the stories her suitors told her so that I could reveal their mistruths and exaggerations to her.
 Oh, they didn't like me for that, not one bit,